kkirss/vcb-riscv/CPU-V0_1.md

 One critical path is BRANCH instruction in the EX stage:

-1. 1 tick to read register file
-2. 1 tick for ALU input multiplexers
+1. 1 tick for ALU input multiplexers
-3. 3 ticks for comparator
+2. 3 ticks for comparator
-4. 1 tick for comparison multiplexer
+3. 1 tick for comparison multiplexer
     * 4 ticks concurrently for EX-STALL signal
-5. 2 ticks for pipeline buffer clock control logic
+4. 2 ticks for pipeline buffer clock control logic
     * 2 tick concurrently for PC-SRC multiplexer
-6. 1 tick for pipeline stage store
+5. 1 tick for pipeline stage store

-Total: 9 ticks
+Total: 8 ticks

 ### Subtract

 One critical path is subtract/add instruction in the EX stage:

-1. 1 tick to read register file
-2. 1 tick for ALU input multiplexers
+1. 1 tick for ALU input multiplexers
-3. 5 ticks for subtractor/adder
+2. 5 ticks for subtractor/adder
-4. 1 tick for ALU/execute multiplexer
+3. 1 tick for ALU/execute multiplexer
-5. 1 tick for pipeline stage store
+4. 1 tick for pipeline stage store

-Total: 9 ticks
+Total: 8 ticks

 #### Shift

 One critical path is shift instructions in the EX stage:

-1. 1 tick to read register file
-2. 1 tick for ALU input multiplexers
+1. 1 tick for ALU input multiplexers
-3. 6 ticks for shifter
+2. 6 ticks for shifter
     * This includes ALU/execute multiplexing
-4. 1 tick for pipeline stage store
+3. 1 tick for pipeline stage store

-Total: 9 ticks
+Total: 8 ticks

 #### Set less than

 One critical path is set less than instruction in the EX stage:

-1. 1 tick to read register file
-2. 1 tick for ALU input multiplexers
+1. 1 tick for ALU input multiplexers
-3. 5 ticks for subtractor
+2. 5 ticks for subtractor
     * 1 tick concurrently for comparison logic
-4. 1 tick for set less than multiplexing
+3. 1 tick for set less than multiplexing
-5. 1 tick for pipeline stage store
+4. 1 tick for pipeline stage store

-Total: 9 ticks
+Total: 8 ticks

 #### Memory controller